 Because so many patient chart and referral services are now computerized, having a sense of how medical record software programs work may be very helpful as well.

 To land a position as a nurse practitioner, registered nurses must at least hold a master’s degree, though many hiring physicians prefer candidates with a PhD.
 Candidates for the NP credential should check the hiring trends in their local area, as well as competition in the field and requirements within their specialty, to determine whether or not to complete a doctoral program.

-The U.S. Bureau of Labor Statistics states that the field will grow by 31 percent through 2024.
-When you consider the national average growth for all occupations combined is seven percent, you’ll find the field is anticipated to grow much faster than average for all careers.
+The U.S. Bureau of Labor Statistics states that the field will grow by 26% through 2028.
+When you consider the national average growth for all occupations combined is 5%, you’ll find the field is anticipated to grow much faster than average for all careers.